by Jeffrey R. Charles.

 There were no paper products of any kind, so I was glad I'd brought some.
 There was an adobe structure near the rest room structure that seemed to be for cooking, but there was no provision for washing one's hands.
 Fortunately, I had brought a small bottle of water with me.
 After observing the area, I had expected that there would be more in the way of rest room facilities, since I had seen several television antennas on the adobe huts and houses in the area.
 Apparently, in spite of the impoverished conditions, many of the area's residents are at least able to have televisions.
 It appeared that many of the area's people farmed, since the area was immediately surrounded by fields.

-Though I did not know it at the time I was in Tarata, the other church our Pasadena church was involved with was actualy in Cliza, not Tarata.
+Though I did not know it while I was in Tarata, the other church our Pasadena church was involved with was actualy in Cliza, not Tarata.
 Apparently, the musical group with us was scheduled to appear in Tarata, so that is where we went.
 I did not mind, because the Tarata church and the 100 or so Quechua people in it were really neat.

 The Tarata service seemed to be segregated, with the men on one side and the women on the other.
 They were all very friendly people and seemed contented in spite of the way they are denied equal opportunity within the local culture.
 Not even one Quechua person there or anywhere else complained to me about their situation.

 The music in the church was loud and they did not have many instruments, but it seemed spontaneous and the musicians were pretty good, making it both enjoyable and memorable.
 I video taped some of the music and still listen to it on occasion.
 The Tarata church service alternated between brief periods of preaching, longer periods of special music performed by local members or the visiting musical group, and even longer periods of congregational singing.
 People clapped their hands to many of the songs, but it seemed like few of them actually sang along with the song leader.
 One thing is for sure; the people there seemed to be having a good time!